Gajser Gets First Win on Yamaha, Herlings Makes Honda Debut - Racer X

 We are a month out from the 2026 FIM Motocross World Championship (MXGP) opener in Argentina, and preseason races have begun.
-This weekend, several top MXGP riders headed to the home of the 2021 Monster Energy FIM Motocross of Nations in Mantova for the second of two International Italian Championship rounds.
+This weekend, several top MXGP riders headed to the home of the 2021 Monster Energy FIM Motocross of Nations in Mantova, Italy, for the second of two International Italian Championship rounds.
 Red Bull KTM's Lucas Coenen dominated the first-round last weekend in Sardinia.
 Coenen was followed by Tim Gajser, who was making his highly anticipated debut on a Monster Energy Yamaha Factory MXGP.
 Coenen was not in attendance in Mantova.
 Instead, Gajser was joined by five-time World Champion Jeffrey Herlings in his highly anticipated debut race with the HRC Honda Team.

 Gajser dominated the wet, sandy Mantova circuit, qualifying first and comfortably going 1-1 on the day to secure the Italian Championship.
 It was a noticeable improvement from just one week ago, and after a decade on Honda, the transition to Yamaha seems to be going smoothly five or six weeks in.